criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 With MitID everything happens on a page hosted by Criipto.
 Specifically, MitID cannot be iframed, only shown in full page view.

 You will therefore redirect the current page to Criipto, or you may open up a popup window.
-The latter is only relevant on the desktop and typically not recommended by Criipto.
+The latter is only relevant on the desktop and is typically not recommended by Criipto.

 ### Styling the landing page

 In general, the landing page for MitID may styled by following [the general guide on styling](/how-to/apply-custom-styling).
-In essence you can modify the page any way you like using CSS.
+In essence, you can modify the page any way you like using CSS.

 As illustrated below, the default landing page has the MitID box - the red rectangle - at the center.
-It is important that you do not, under any circumstances, change the styling or layout of anything inside the red rectangle.
+It is essential that you do not, under any circumstances, change the styling or layout of anything inside the red rectangle.

 ![MitID default landing page](/images/mitid-landing-page.png)